Frequently Asked Questions

 Take a look at Electricity map to give an idea of where your power comes from and what is being produced.

-When I look in dev tools the values are different to EcoPing, what's going on?
+When I look in dev tools some values are different to EcoPing, what's going on?

 EcoPing gets this information in a very similar way.
 For us though we wait until networkIdle2 in Chrome has loaded all the resources, and then wait until there are no more than 2 network requests for 500ms and take the values then.